Frank Tayali

-Frank Museba Tayali is a Zambian politician.
-He is the current Minister of Transport and Logistics of Zambia and the member of parliament for Ndola Central.
+Frank Museba Tayali (born 13 January 1975) is a Zambian politician.
+He served as the member of parliament for Ndola Central from August 2021 to May 2026, during which he served as the Minister of Transport and Logistics.
 He is a member of the United Party for National Development (UPND).
-He was born on 13 January 1975 in Zambia.
 He holds Bachelor's degree in chemical engineering and a Law Degree (LLB).